Whole House Battery for Solar: The Complete Homeowner's Guide (2026)

 When It May Not Make Sense Yet

-If you’re in a state with strong net metering (full retail credit for solar exports), have very low electricity rates, or rarely experience outages, the financial payback period stretches to 10+ years.
-In those cases, waiting until prices drop further — or pairing storage with a home EV charger — may improve the math.
-If you own a bidirectional-capable EV, our V2H vs Powerwall guide breaks down how vehicle-to-home stacks up against a dedicated home battery.
+If you're in a state with strong net metering (full retail credit for solar exports), have very low electricity rates, or rarely experience outages, the financial payback period stretches to 10+ years.
+In those cases, waiting until prices drop further, or pairing storage with a home EV charger, may improve the math.

 How Financing Makes a Whole House Battery Accessible

-The biggest barrier to whole house battery adoption isn’t awareness — it’s the upfront cost.
-A $14,000 installed system is out of reach for many households, even after incentives.
+The biggest barrier to whole house battery adoption isn't awareness, it's the upfront cost.
+A $14,000 installed system is out of reach for many households.

-That’s exactly why in-house financing changes the conversation.
-Rather than requiring full payment upfront or sending you to a bank, we offer direct financing that:
+That's exactly why in-house financing changes the conversation.
+Rather than requiring full payment upfront or sending you to a bank, direct financing offers:

-• Requires no home equity — unlike HELOC financing, our loans don’t put your home at risk
+• Requires no home equity, unlike HELOC financing, these loans don't put your home at risk

-• You own the system — unlike a lease or PPA, our loans give you full ownership with no strings attached
+• You own the system, unlike a lease or PPA, loans give you full ownership with no strings attached

 How to Choose the Right Battery Size for Your Home